farrelraihan/Laravel-Citiland-22SI1/README.md

 # Citiland Management System
-A web-based inventory and warehouse management system built with Laravel for CV.
-Citiland Internusa.
+A fictional web-based inventory and warehouse management system built with Laravel

 # Features
 * Inventory tracking and management